My go-to classic potato salad recipe is easy to make, perfectly zesty and creamy, and always a crowd fave!

 Potato Salad Ingredients

-• Hard-boiled eggs: I like to cook mine in the Instant Pot, but you can also make them the traditional way on the stovetop.
+• Hard-boiled eggs: I always cook hard-boiled eggs in the Instant Pot nowadays, but you’re welcome to also make them the traditional way on the stovetop.

 • Mayo or Miracle Whip: Up to you!
 Miracle Whip (a lighter, slightly sweeter and spicier mayo “dressing”) was always the standard for this potato salad in the Midwest.
-But feel free to choose either Miracle Whip or Mayo, or go 50/50.
-Or you could also mix in some plain Greek yogurt or sour cream for part of the mayo.
+But feel free to use mayo instead (I would recommend Duke’s), or you could use a 50/50 mix of the two.
+To lighten things up, feel free to also also sub in some plain Greek yogurt or low-fat sour cream for part of the mayo.

-• Pickle relish (optional): If you’re not into pickles, feel free to leave this out.
-But if you love pickles, a good scoop of relish (or you can dice your own pickles) adds an irresistible sweet tang to this salad.
+• Pickle relish (optional): If you love pickles, a good scoop of relish (or you can dice your own pickles) adds an irresistible sweet tang to this salad!
+If you’re not into pickles, no worries, just leave it out.

 How To Make Potato Salad